rustdesk/rustdesk/README.md

 # RustDesk - iSEKS fork

-This is a fork of https://github.com/rustdesk in order to hardcode iseks Server primary relay.
+This is a fork of https://github.com/rustdesk in order to hardcode iseks server (iseks.de) as primary relay.

 ## File Structure